ocr655501/RoricalTheme_Blue/README.md

 # Rorical Blue

-> I finally decided to add a hasty English version, if you need to show your personal information in English (Like you are a researcher, a CV display, etc.)
+> I finally decided to add a hasty English version, if you need to show your personal information in English (Like you are a researcher, a CV display, etc.) in a Typecho Blog, you can try this theme.
 >
 > The English version is made **in hasty**, so may have untranslated items.
 If so, you can start an issue and I'll check whether it can be resolved.
 >